getgrav/grav-learn/pages/18/01.basics/03.installation/doc.md

 If your web root is, for example, `~/public_html` then you could extract it into this folder and reach it via `http://localhost`.
 If you extracted it into `~/public_html/grav` you would reach it via `http://localhost/grav`.

+> [!NOTE]
-!!!
-Every web server must be configured.
+> Every web server must be configured.
 Grav ships with .htaccess by default, for Apache, and comes with some [default server configuration files](https://github.com/getgrav/grav/tree/master/webserver-configs), for `nginx`, `caddy server`, `iis`, and `lighttpd`.
 Use them accordingly when needed.

 #### Running Grav with the Built-in PHP Webserver